badmasti2/battlemetrics-rust_player_tracker/README.md

 This project is not affiliated with or endorsed by BattleMetrics.
 It works by reading publicly visible page content client-side in your own browser;
 it does not use any private API or authenticated data.

+## Limitations

+ The tracker depends on BattleMetrics live activity logs.
+It only shows tracks the server page your on if a player has not appeared in recent activity, their status may show as unknown.
+ The tracker cannot see players that are currently online unless BattleMetrics provides activity data for them.
+ The tracker only works on BattleMetrics Rust server pages.
+ You cant find what server someones on